Offenses don’t just happen in your marriage; offenses occur in all marriages. You are not alone.

 Practicing showing grace and forgiveness often to our spouses is easy to do when we stop to remember all Christ has done for us.
 When we start to take for granted the grace God has freely given to us, we begin to move in critical, judgmental ways.
 Friend, this is a dangerous place.
 Instead, always remember how much Christ showers His love and grace upon you DAILY.
 Your gratitude will create an overflow of love and grace for others around you.

 You don’t need to address every action.
 You don’t need to have a conversation about every incident.
 Ask yourself, do you want to be right, or do you want to imitate Christ?
 If we’re going to walk in daily fellowship and intimacy with our spouses, then grace and forgiveness must be our language and our way of living.
-Choose to forgive and let things go.
+Choose to forgive and let the offense in your marriage go.

 In most relationships, our spouses don’t wake up intending to offend us, but life happens.
 Stress, frustrations and unmet expectations show up in unplanned ways shining a light on cracks in our marriages.
 Areas the enemy would love to use to create discord.
-Just remember, you are addressing the offense not attacking the person.
+Just remember, choose to resolve the conflict in your marriage by addressing the offense not attacking the person.
 You and your spouse are one unit.
+We cannot avoid offense and conflict in our marriages.
+When we choose to address the offense in marriage, we are addressing the behavior not defining the person.

 Cheering you on,